EMPOWERING YOU TO MAKE THE BEST DECISIONS POSSIBLE IN YOUR DIVORCE

 Ann Arbor Divorce Lawyers

-As an experienced divorce attorney and mediator, Wendy Alton understands that the breakup of a marriage is a very difficult and emotional experience.
+As an experienced divorce lawyer and mediator, Wendy Alton understands that the breakup of a marriage is a very difficult and emotional experience.
 She can advise, inform, and assist you in decision-making while helping you resolve your legal problems.
-However, knowing that the ultimate decision is up to you, Wendy Alton focuses on helping you sort through options and creative solutions.
+However, knowing that the ultimate decision is up to you, Ann Arbor Divorce Lawyer Wendy Alton focuses on helping you sort through options and creative solutions.

 In a Divorce, Education Empowers